ROWAN LEGAL

 Special Rules For Garden Leave

-The concept of garden leave is not expressly recognized in Czech law, but is used in practice quite commonly (i.e., the employer decides that the employee shall stay at home).
-In such cases, the employee is entitled to a so-called compensatory wage throughout this period.
+The concept of garden leave is not expressly recognised in Czech law but is used in practice quite commonly (i.e. the employer decides that the employee shall stay at home).
+In such cases, the so called other obstacles at work apply and employee is entitled to a compensatory wage throughout this period.

 Severance Payments

-Where the employment relationship is ended due to reasons of closure or relocation of the employer’s business or its part or due to redundancy, the employee is entitled to a severance payment (regardless of whether the relationship is ended by termination or agreement) equivalent to once (1), twice (2) or triple (3) his/her average monthly earnings depending on the length of the employment.
+Where the employment relationship is ended due to reasons of closure or relocation of the employer’s business or its part or due to redundancy, the employee is entitled to a severance payment (regardless of whether the relationship is ended by termination or agreement) equivalent to at least once, twice, or triple his/her average monthly earnings depending on the length of the employment.

 Special Tax Provisions And Severance Payments